 Born in Eschenbach, Germany, Jaclyn Jennings was raised in southern Tennessee on the Alabama state line.
 Mrs. Jennings grew up with a nursery behind her home, playing ball with her twin sister against a backdrop filled with blue-green, rolling hillsides, and visiting a neighbor across the field who split his time between Old Salem, Tennessee, and Paris, France, capturing a young girl’s imagination.
 Nothing beats the sound of that gray gravel driveway coming home.

-Jennings came back to Cumberland in the fall of 2016 when she was hired as an adjunct instructor of English.
-Visiting campus for a baseball game with her twin and brother-in-law, Jaclyn ran into a professor who asked what she’d been up to since graduating from CU?
+Jennings came back to Cumberland in the fall of 2016 when she was hired as an adjunct instructor of English and became fulltime in August of 2017.

-After graduating with an undergraduate degree in English from Cumberland University, Mrs. Jennings began her teaching career under her maiden alias Ms. George at a small, private Christian school in Robertson County.
+After graduating with an undergraduate degree in English from Cumberland University, Mrs. Jennings began her teaching career at a small, private Christian school in Robertson County.
 Three years later, she had a crisis of belief and switched fields opting for a job in customer service and perhaps a career with a different passion -travel.
 While working in an office setting at a travel agency with very memorable colleagues evoked memories of growing up playing on sports teams, Jaclyn missed the classroom.
 She especially missed the connections with her students.

 So, Jennings pursued her master’s degree first online and then on ground in night classes.
 Working two part time jobs and going to school she relates to the student population today who are largely not ‘traditional’ university college students.